>TOPICS

 Worlds of encounter?

-However, this closure of communities also takes place in cities where different lifestyles are already mixing.
+However, this closure of communities also takes place in cities where different lifestyles are already mixed.
 The sociologist Richard Sennett laments the situation in New York in the 1990s:

 Informal Settlements